Saw a post on the Winamp forums about Radionomy delisting Shoutcast v1.x.x servers from the shoutcast listings website.

 A news article popped up on Torrent Freak about a group of prominent U.S. record labels who have filed a lawsuit against the DIY online radio platform Radionomy for:

 “Promoting and facilitating mass copyright infringement by hosting ‘pirate’ radio stations”

+I saw a post on the Winamp/Shoutcast forums this morning.
 It would appear Winamp and Shoutcast are now partly owned by a company called Vivendi.

 Vivendi owns the likes of Universal Music Group, Canal+ and Dailymotion.

 You can read more about this story at the following links.

 I’ve been watching the Winamp/Shoutcast forums closely ever since.